First 30 days

 Assess what has settled and what hasn't

 Eating well, sleeping consistently, walking without shutdown — these are positive signs.
-Ongoing reactivity, continued food refusal, or regression are worth noting.
+Ongoing reactivity, continued food refusal, or regression without any stabilization are worth noting.

 Identify the next 30 days priorities

 Alone-time extension?
 Leash reactivity?
 Guest introductions?
-Focus on one area at a time.
+Focus on one area at a time rather than addressing everything at once.

 Decide if a trainer is needed